DuckDuckGo: The Slow Waddle of Progress

 “Notice how Google’s sponsored listings look more and more like organic results?
 It’s within the realm of possibility that the FTC will deem such practices illegal, forcing Google to revisit how they provide search engine results.”

-As I mentioned in last Squawk piece about Google and BuzzFeed, that’s eventually going to be a bigger struggle.
+As I mentioned in a post about Google and BuzzFeed, that’s eventually going to be a bigger struggle.

 DDG also treats its sources differently.
 From DuckDuckGo’s sources page: